ramyma/simple_request/README.md

 # 🧪 Simple Request

-Simple Request is a demo Elixir project that allows the user to increment a value identified by a given key and an increment value.
+Simple Request is a demo Elixir project that allows the user to increment a value identified by a given key using an increment value.

 - [🧪 Simple Request](#-simple-request)
   - [Prerequisites](#prerequisites)